 Lincoln Plaza Inn

 After 2 years of planning, a vision known as the Lincoln Plaza, came to fruition in 1969.
-The 24-acre project originally was to include an office, motel and trade mart with underground parking for an estimated total cost of $15 million.
-The development along Lincoln Boulevard at NE 42nd Street was to be "ultra-modern" in design and concept and meant to revitalize the area.
+The 24-acre project originally included an office, motel and trade mart with underground parking for an estimated total cost of $15 million.
+The development along Lincoln Boulevard at NE 42nd Street was to be "ultra-modern" in design and concept.
 The office complex opened to great fanfare in 1969 with the hotel following the next year.
 The hotel featured 312 rooms, and the trade mart building included a dinner theater with a rotating stage, a 14,000-square-foot ballroom, and 17 meeting rooms.

 Construction is scheduled for completion in 2021.
 PandDStudio wrote the Lincoln Plaza Historic District National Register nomination.
-The Studio is providing historic preservation consulting and preservation tax credits application preparation and management services for the project.
+The Studio is providing historic preservation consulting and preservation tax credits application management and preparation services for the project.

 LOCATION: Oklahoma City, OK